Guide to Using IRS Taxpayer Advocate Services

 To give you a sense of when the TAS gets involved, consider the following examples.
 Imagine one person has filed an amended return for a previous tax year, but they don’t have any other complicating issues and aren’t facing a significant economic burden.
 In this situation, the case is likely to move through the IRS, and the taxpayer should receive their refund eventually, so the advocate service does not get involved.

 In contrast, imagine a similar situation where a taxpayer has submitted an amended return for the same tax year as above, and they have also been waiting several months for a response.
-However, this taxpayer owes a tax debt from the previous year, and they are getting collection warnings from the IRS.
-If the IRS processes the amended return, the refund can cover the tax debt and relieve the taxpayer from financial difficulties.
-In this situation, the advocate service may get involved to expedite the issue and help the taxpayer avoid collection activity related to the old tax debt.
+However, this taxpayer owes a taxes owed from the previous year, and they are getting collection warnings from the IRS.
+If the IRS processes the amended return, the refund can cover the taxes owed and relieve the taxpayer from financial difficulties.
+In this situation, the advocate service may get involved to expedite the issue and help the taxpayer avoid collection activity related to the old taxes owed.

 How to Find Your Local Advocate